 The board also had the opportunity to meet government representatives and local stakeholders to present the association’s progress and projects for the coming year.
 We would like to thank Mr. Mossa Ag Attaher, Minister of Youth and Sports, in charge of Civic Education and Citizen Construction and Mr. Arouna Modibo Touré, former Minister of Youth and Sports.
 We also want to thank H.E Nimaga Mahamadou, Ambassador of Mali to the United States who helped us from Washington DC to prepare for this trip and to put us in contact with people who could support us.

 A big thank you also to our partners, the ATC Mali group for the magnificent container, Mr. Sow from AS REAL in Bamako and Mr. Laurent for lending us the land, but also to Mory Touré, Boubou Sangho, Martine du Loft restaurant for the delicious buffet, to the journalists who came to meet us, to Nicolas Réméné for his photos and to all those present at the inauguration.

-Last but not least, a huge thank you to “PC”, our local contact, who set everything up and takes care of our children on a daily basis.
-Without him, nothing would be possible.
-He is helped by two rugby coaches, Diarra Mandjou and Diallo Yaya, whom we also wish to thank for their dedication.
+Last but not least, a huge thank you to our local volunteers, Diarra Mandjou and Diallo Yaya who set everything up and takes care of our children on a daily basis.

 The beautiful photos in this article were taken by our official photographer, Nicolas Réméné, on this very special day and we thank him for it.